Pack Your Carry-on Right: 21 things you shouldn’t forget

 I have never been able to really sleep on a plane.
 I always joke that I am good at so many things but sleeping on planes isn’t one of them.

-But even when I do try to rest, I will pop in some earbuds with some soothing music and put on my eye mask and just rest.
+But even when I do try to rest, I will pop in some earbuds with some soothing music, put on my eye mask, and just rest.

 It’s helpful enough that I can make it till I get to a real bed.
 I definitely love this mask as it protects my eyes from the post-sleep raccoon look.